Minimal isometric dilations and operator models for the polydisc: Introduction

-\end{thm} We show an explicit Sch$\ddot{a}$ffer type construction of such an isometric dilation on $\mathcal K= \HS \oplus l^2(\mathcal D_T)$, where $\mathcal D_T=\ov{Ran}(I-T^*T)^{\frac{1}{2}}$ (see Theorem \ref{main}).
-We also show in Theorem \ref{coromain} that such a dilation can be constructed with the conditions $(1)-(4)$ only, though we do not have an exact converse part then.
-A special emphasis is given on the case when the product $T$ is a $C._0$ contraction, i.e. ${T^*}^n\rightarrow 0$ strongly as $n\rightarrow \infty$.
+\end{thm} This is Theorem \ref{main} in this paper and will be proved in Section \ref{sec:03}.
+We show an explicit construction of a Sch$\ddot{a}$ffer type minimal isometric dilation for $(T_1, \dots , T_n)$ on the space $\mathcal K= \HS \oplus l^2(\mathcal D_T)$, where $\mathcal D_T=\ov{Ran}(I-T^*T)^{\frac{1}{2}}$ (see Theorem \ref{main}).
+We also show in Theorem \ref{coromain} that such a dilation can be constructed with the conditions $(1)-(4)$ of Theorem \ref{main-intro} only, though we do not have an exact converse part then.
+A special emphasis is given to the case when the product $T$ is a $C._0$ contraction, i.e. ${T^*}^n\rightarrow 0$ strongly as $n\rightarrow \infty$.
 We show in Theorem \ref{puredil} that an analogue of Theorem \ref{main-intro} can be achieved for the $C._0$ case with a weaker hypothesis.
 We explicitly construct an isometric dilation in this case too.
 This leads to a functional model and a factorization of a $C._0$ contraction.
-A notable fact about this model is that the multipliers involved here are analytic functions in one variable.
-In Theorem \ref{Nagy isodil}, a main result of this paper, we construct explicitly a similar isometric dilation for $(T_1, \dots , T_n)$ on the Sz.
+A notable fact about this model is that the multipliers involved here are linear analytic functions in one variable.
+In Theorem \ref{Nagy isodil}, another main result of this paper, we construct explicitly a similar isometric dilation for $(T_1, \dots , T_n)$ on the Sz.
 Nagy-Foias minimal isometric dilation space of $T$.
 In Section \ref{Examples}, we provide several examples describing different classes of commuting contractions that dilate to commuting isometries conditionally.
-There we show that our classes of commuting contractions admitting isometric dilations on the minimal spaces are not properly contained in any of the previously determined classes from the literature.
+There we show that our classes of commuting contractions admitting isometric dilations are not properly contained in any of the previously determined classes in the literature.
 Also, none of such classes from the literature is a proper subclass of our classes, however there are intersections.
 Finally, we present a model theory for a class of commuting contractions in Section \ref{model-theory}.